lucaswerkmeister/pygments-server/README.md

 since the command line will only be parsed on the server.
 If you don’t need to use standard input, you can skip this by setting the `PYGMENTIZE_NO_STDIN` environment variable (to any value).
+When reading standard input from a terminal, the script will also print a note (to avoid confusing users), which you can suppress with the `PYGMENTIZE_NO_STDIN_WARNING` environment variable.

 ## Limitations